stormlrd/aws-sso-cli-config-creator/README.md

 # aws-sso-cli-config-creator
-Are you using AWS CLI v2 with AWS SO
+Are you using AWS CLI v2 with AWS SSO

 Sick and tired of having to run aws sso configure --profile myprofilename for each role you have?

 Or perhaps sick of just copying and pasting and editing rolenames manually in the config?